Are there different types of lunar eclipses?

 plane of the Earth's orbit are called nodes.
 Lunar nodes are aligned with the Sun and

 Earth every 6 months, and during that time we get eclipses.
-In 2015, the
+For example, in 2022, the

 What is a tetrad?